-This section compares the FNR results from the culture analysis presented by Piepel et al. (2015) to the mRV-PCR analysis discussed in this report.
+This section compares the FNR results from the culture analysis presented by Piepel et al. (2016) to the mRV-PCR analysis discussed in this report.
 An inherent challenge of comparing culture-based results to PCR results occurs because the PCR method requires an enrichment step to germinate spores.
 However, this is not an impediment to comparing, FNR results for the two analysis methods.

 FNR ranges when using culture analysis were 0 to 0.833 for BAS and 0 to 0.806 for BG, while the ranges when using mRV-PCR were 0 to 0.917 for BAS and 0 to 0.875 for BG.
 In both cases, the ranges are for all combinations of the concentrations and surface materials.
 The FNR-concentration curves for the culture and mRV-PCR data are presented in Figure 3.1.
 The FNRs for both the culture and mRV-PCR analyses are strongly dependent on the concentration of the surrogate.
 There are smaller, but still statistically significant, differences in FNRs for glass and vinyl tile with both analytical methods.
-Also, FNR values for the mRV-PCR method tended to be smaller than for the culture method at several concentrations of both surrogates.
-These differences were not statistically significant at the 95% confidence level, but were large enough with high enough confidence levels to be noteworthy.
+Also, FNR values tended to be smaller for the mRV-PCR method than for the culture method with target concentrations of 5 to 25 CFU/coupon, depending on the surrogate and surface material.
+These differences were generally not statistically significant at the 95% confidence level, but were large enough with high enough confidence levels to be noteworthy.
 Hence, our study indicates that the mRV-PCR method may tend to yield lower FNRs than the culture method for some concentrations.
 Finally, Figure 3.1 suggests there is somewhat better agreement in FNR results between the culture and mRV-PCR methods for the BG spores than for the BAS spores.
-The reason for this is not clear.
-For culture analysis, spores are plated directly onto the agar plates and are not subject to an overnight enrichment step as are the mRV-PCR samples.
+For culture analysis, spores were plated directly onto the agar plates and were not subject to an overnight enrichment step as were the mRV-PCR samples.
 After mRV-PCR enrichment, the BG samples were homogenous culture suspensions, whereas the BAS samples tended to form large clumps of filamentous vegetative cells.
 Samples were disrupted mechanically by vigorous pipetting, but some cell clumps could have remained, thus preventing a homogenous representative sample from being collected.
 The higher FNR at lower spore concentrations could be attributed to not being able to collect and analyze a truly homogenous representative sample.
-Also, differences in particle deposition (dry vs liquid) have also been shown to affect recovery and other metrics (e.g., FNR, LOD) (Edmonds et al. 2009).
-An additional hypothesis is that phenotypic differences, including the fact that BG spores lack an exosporium and tend to be smaller than BAS spores, could account for differences in FNR (for a review, see Greenberg et al. 2010).
+Differences in particle deposition (dry vs liquid) have also been shown to affect recovery and other metrics (e.g., FNR, LOD) (Edmonds et al. 2009).
+Finally, phenotypic differences (including the fact that BG spores lack an exosporium and tend to be smaller than BAS spores) could account for differences in FNR (for a review, see Greenberg et al. 2010).